RELabUU/Interactive-Narrator/README.md

 To run the Interactive Narrator, you need to install Visual Narrator in the same directory as the Interactive Narrator folder is in (/InteractiveNarrator) Other depencies can be found in requirements.txt

 **Installation**
 Currently, Interactive Narrator needs to be run from your local machine.
 I assume you have Python3 installed system wide and have pip setup tools installed too.
 If not install pip (Linux) with: 'sudo apt-get install python-setuptools python-dev build-essential'.
-The preferred method is to create a virtual Python environment using virtualenv (http://docs.python-guide.org/en/latest/dev/virtualenvs/) .
-To set your virtual environment up wth Python3 you can use this command: 'virtualenv -p python3 environmentname'
+Then, the preferred method is to create a virtual Python environment using virtualenv (http://docs.python-guide.org/en/latest/dev/virtualenvs/).
+Install virtualenv with 'pip install virtualenv'.
+Then set your virtual environment up wth Python3 using this command: 'virtualenv -p python3 environmentname'.
+Now you should have a virtual environment ready and you can download the InteractiveNarrator and VisualNarrator into that directory.
 Note that Interactive Narrator's python files are configured to be used in a virtual environment because of the shebang #!/usr/bin/env python

 In the virtual environment you have created you should have the following file/folder structure: